Hyperbolicity, irrationality exponents and the eta invariant: Introduction

-in terms of the topological entropy of the flow. \end{cor} In cases where the flow is elliptic, the recurrence set can be harder to control.
+In cases where the flow is elliptic, the recurrence set can be harder to control.
 As a particular case we consider certain elliptic flows on Lens spaces.
 In dimension three it is known \cite[Thm 1.2]{Hutchings-Taubes2009} that any contact manifold, all of whose Reeb orbits are non-degenerate and elliptic, is necessarily a Lens space.
-To define these, fix non-negative integers $q_{0},q_{1},\ldots,q_{m}$, $q_{0}>1$, as well as positive reals $a_{0},\ldots,a_{m}$ such that $\left(a_{0}^{-1}a_{1},\ldots,a_{0}^{-1}a_{m}\right)\notin\mathbb{Q}^{m}$.
+To define these, fix non-negative integers $q_{0},q_{1},\ldots,q_{m}$, with $q_{0}>1$, as well as positive reals $a_{0},\ldots,a_{m}$ such that $\left(a_{0}^{-1}a_{1},\ldots,a_{0}^{-1}a_{m}\right)\notin\mathbb{Q}^{m}$.
 To such a tuple of reals is associated an irrationality exponent/measure $\nu\left(a_{1},\ldots,a_{m+1}\right)>1$ of Diophantine approximation (see \prettyref{subsec:Diophantine-approximation}).
 The Lens space is now defined as the quotient

 is the irrational ellipsoid.
 Above the $\mathbb{Z}_{q_{0}}$ action on the ellipsoid is given by $e^{\frac{2\pi i}{q_{0}}}\left(z_{0},\ldots,z_{m}\right)=\left(e^{\frac{2\pi i}{q_{0}}}z_{0},e^{\frac{2\pi iq_{1}}{q_{0}}}z_{1},\ldots,e^{\frac{2\pi iq_{m}}{q_{0}}}z_{m}\right)$.
 The contact form is chosen to be